clicrdv-admin/omnipay/README.md

  - `:amount (integer)` : the amount paid, in cents.
  - `:transaction_id (string)` : the identifier of the transaction on the gateway side.

-If the payment was **not successful**, the following value is present :
+If the payment was **not successful**, the following values are present :

  - `:error (symbol)` : the reason why the payment was not successful.
 Can have one of the following values :
      - `Omnipay::CANCELED` : the payment was canceled by the user.
      - `Omnipay::PAYMENT_REFUSED` : the payment was refused on the gateway side.
      - `Omnipay::INVALID_RESPONSE` : there was an error parsing the response from the gateway.
      - `Omnipay::WRONG_SIGNATURE` : the response seemed good and successful, but didn't match the former redirection (e.g : the amounts are not matching).
+ - `:error_message (string)` : a more detailed trace of the context of the error

 In any case, should you need to investigate further, there is the following value :